 Issue/Opportunity Planning Direction Action Rationale Timeframe North Claisebrook Precinct To ensure the North Claisebrook Precinct provides for its local community in line with the State Planning Framework.
 Implement, monitor, and review the North Claisebrook Planning Framework.
-Ensure that development controls, such as building heigl and incentives for community benefits, align with State Planning Frameworks and community expectations.
-Champion the relocation of concrete batching plants withi the precinct to unlock opportunities for urban regeneration, paving the way for vibrant redevelopment and a more sustainable, liveable community.
-1 Short - Medium
+Ensure that development controls, such as building height and incentives for community benefits, align with State Planning Frameworks and community expectations.
+Champion the relocation of concrete batching plants within the precinct to unlock opportunities for urban regeneration, paving the way for vibrant redevelopment and a more sustainable, liveable community.
+Section 4.3.1 of part 2 recognises the importance of the North Claisebrook Precinct in delivering infill targets for Vincent.
+Short - Medium